10-Q 1 alt-20230930x10q.htm 10-Q

 Basis of Presentation

 The accompanying unaudited consolidated financial statements are prepared pursuant to the rules and regulations of the U.S. Securities and Exchange Commission (“SEC”) regarding interim financial reporting.
-Accordingly, they do not include all of the information and disclosures required by accounting principles generally accepted in the United States (“U.S. GAAP”) for complete consolidated financial statements and should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2022 included in the Annual Report on Form 10-K which was filed with the SEC on February 28, 2023.
+Accordingly, they do not include all of the information and disclosures required by accounting principles generally accepted in the United States (“U.S. GAAP”) for complete consolidated financial statements and should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2023, included in the Annual Report on Form 10-K which was filed with the SEC on March 27, 2024.
 In the opinion of management, the Company has prepared the accompanying unaudited consolidated financial statements on the same basis as the audited consolidated financial statements, and these consolidated financial statements include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the results of the interim periods presented.
-The operating results for the interim periods presented are not necessarily indicative of the results expected for the full year 2023 or any future years or periods.
+The operating results for the interim periods presented are not necessarily indicative of the results expected for the full year 2024 or any future years or periods.

-The accompanying unaudited consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
+The accompanying unaudited consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.

 The accompanying unaudited consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets, and the satisfaction of liabilities in the ordinary course of business.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets and liabilities that might be necessary should the Company be unable to continue as a going concern.